Though Oregon OSHA follows most OSHA Standards that apply to private, state, and local government facilities, it has the following separate Standards:

 For those who fall under the State OSHA regulation, Oregon OSHA brings forth a user-friendly tool that enables a viewer to all rules to which training obligations are subjected.
 On the other hand, for those who fall under the Federal OSHA Jurisdiction, a document containing a list of particular safety standards that require training is provided by the U.S. OSHA.

-Furthermore, OSHA's Outreach courses discuss typical obligations required by industrial facilities.
-Hence, OSHA recommends OSHA 10 Hour courses for amateur workers and OSHA 30 Hour courses for workers with supervisory designations.
+Furthermore, OSHA's safety training in Oregon discusses typical obligations required by industrial facilities.
+Hence, OSHA recommends OSHA 10-Hour courses for amateur workers and OSHA 30-Hour courses for workers with supervisory designations.